Godsmith/trainfinity3/README.md

 ## TODO
+- drag to destroy in Destroy mode
+- build platforms instead of stations
 - disallow creating rail on top of factory
 - z-order ghost factory on top of factory
 - put track rails and sleepers on different layers